Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-sustaining-the-transformation.md

 Use the assignment to develop Marines and strengthen the Corps.

 **Outcome**
-Purposeful service expands leadership skill and institutional impact.
+Purposeful service expands leadership skills and institutional impact.

 Chapter: Staff Noncommissioned Officers - Special Duty